-On page SEO is the process of optimizing your individual blog posts in order to rank higher and earn more traffic.
-You can do this through formatting your posts in a way that makes it easy for search engines to understand what your post is about.
+On-page SEO is the process of optimizing your individual blog posts in order to rank higher and earn more traffic.
+You can do this by formatting your posts in a way that makes it easy for search engines to understand what your post is about.

 Some of the places you should make sure to put your keyword are: